gaehlerm/SoftwareEngineering/README.md

 ## Extremely long functions

 Let’s be honest.
 A function, or even worse a method, of about a thousand lines is an absolute nightmare.
 No one will ever understand it with all its corner cases.
 It is absolutely impossible.
 No one is ever going to touch it.
-You might be able to make some small changes, but you are not changing it fundamentally.
+You might be able to make some small changes, but you are not fixing it fundamentally.
 The only way to really change it is a complete rewrite.
 The hardest part about it is getting the specification what the function actually did so far.
 If bugs are absolutely not allowed, you’d better just leave the function as is.

 # 43. Planning